Tambourine Bay Park to Warraroon Reserve Walk

 Track Notes

 This is an easy 3 km return walk through scenic bushland.
-The path is easy to follow and flat, but it’s also mostly unsealed, so wearing good walking shoes is recommended.
+The path is well-defined and mostly flat, but since it’s mostly unsealed, good walking shoes are recommended.

-Dogs are also welcome to join you on this walking trail, but they must be kept on a leash in all bushland areas.
+Dogs are also welcome on the trail but must be kept on a leash in all bushland areas.

-Once you’ve parked your car, make your way to the information board as per the below picture, which marks the start of the walking trail.
+Once you’ve parked, head to the information board, as shown in the picture below.
+This marks the start of the walk.

 1. Tambourine Bay Park

-The first section of the walk goes right through Tambourine Park, which is home to BBQ facilities, a picnic area, a playground, and toilets.
+The first section of the walk passes through Tambourine Bay Park, a beautiful green space with BBQ facilities, a picnic area, a playground, and toilets.

 Tambourine Bay Park